vyshnaway/alchira/README.md

 # Documentation

+## End-User License Agreement (EULA)

+By using this software, you agree to the terms and conditions outlined in the [End-User License Agreement](./EULA.md).
+For details, please read the full EULA document provided in this repository.

+---

 ## What is XCSS?

 XCSS is a constraint-driven CSS build-time kernel designed to be the foundational engine for building custom CSS frameworks.
 Rather than being a traditional CSS framework loaded with predefined classes, XCSS provides a powerful structural abstraction that preserves the full flexibility of vanilla CSS while adding native dependency management and modular composition.
 It works seamlessly across any text-based environment, is framework agnostic, and integrates effortlessly with existing design systems and token libraries.